NET-Sorcery/MagicMapper/docs/source/Construction.md

 # Construction

-AutoMapper can map to destination constructors based on source members:
+MagicMapper can map to destination constructors based on source members:

 ```c#
 public class Source {